wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 C++ robot simulation requires that a native compiler to be installed.
 For Windows, this would be `Visual Studio 2019 <https://visualstudio.microsoft.com/vs/>`__ (**not** VS Code), macOS requires `Xcode <https://apps.apple.com/us/app/xcode/id497799835>`__, and Linux (Ubuntu) requires the ``build-essential`` package.

-Ensure the following option is checked on Windows for simulation support.
+Ensure the ``Desktop Development with C++`` option is checked in the Visual Studio installer for simulation support.

 .. image:: images/vs-build-tools.png
    :alt: Screenshot of the Visual Studio build tools option